allegro/vaas/docs/documentation/api.md

 Sample API requests
 ===================

-All examples below can be tested using [VaaS in Vagrant](../quick-start/vagrant.md).
+All examples below can be tested using [VaaS in Docker Compose](../quick-start/development.md).

 ###List directors